unahouExosite/docs/portals/README.md

         * Moderate New User Signup is set to **OFF** from admin/moderate page.
 * When user is created with header contains X-User-Agent, an activation email is sent to the specified address.

+##### Permissions

+* Any one can use this endpoint to create a new user.

 ##### Request

-Request body is a [user object](#user-object).
+* Request body is a [user object](#user-object).
 Currently only the following keys may be included:
     * `"email"` - User email. (required)
     * `"userName"` - User name.(optional) If it has no this attribute then userName will be same as email.
     * `"password"` - User password.(optional) If it has this attribute then email will not be sent.
     * `"Firstname"` - User first name.(optional)
     * `"Lastname"` - User last name.(optional)
+    If you send any keys besides these, it will do nothing.

 If it has Firstname and Lastname then the fullName in your response body will be Firstname + Lastname.

-If you send any keys besides these, it will do nothing.

 ##### Response

-On success

-* Creating user with header containing X-User-Agent. response has HTTP status 202 and the message, and an activation email is sent to the new user.

-* Creating user with header not containing X-User-Agent. response has HTTP status 201 and the created user object, and an email with a randomly generated password is sent to the new user.
+* `201 Created`: Returned along with a body containing an array of [user object](#user-object) if the new user is created successfully, and will receive an email with a randomly generated password.

-On failure, response has HTTP status of 400 or greater.
+* `202 Accepted`: Returned if creating user with header containing X-User-Agent and the new user is created successfully, will receive an activation email.
+* `400 Bad Request`: Returned if request body is invalid.
+* `409 Conflict`: one of the following:
+    * Returned if the email has already registered and is awaiting activation.
+    * Returned if the email already has an account in this domain.

 ##### Example